qwer1234abc/StarTrekkers/README.md

 #### Game 3: Hangman

 Hangman is a classic word guessing game where players attempt to guess a word by guessing letters one at a time.
 The word is represented by dashes, with each correctly guessed letter filling in the corresponding dash.
 Incorrect guesses result in a part of a "Hangman" drawing being added, with the game ending when the drawing of a 'Hangman' is completed.
 The goal is to correctly guess the word before the hangman is fully drawn.
 500 Points are awarded for each correct guessed word with given hint for the 3rd and 5th letter.
 And players are only given 6 tries in order to guess the word correctly once it is used players are considered loose and required to restart the game.
+The word chosen is fetched from [Random Word API](https://random-word-api.herokuapp.com/home).

 - `Shop - allows users to choose from a variety of different items from the points that they've earned.`

 - `Mode - changes theme color from light/dark mode base on users peferences.`

-- `Leaderboard - display top ranking players'`.
+- `Leaderboard - display top ranking players.'`

 - `Socials - list of socials platforms that allow players to join the community and keep connected with other players.`